UpGoerFive/Gift-Picker/Python-Picker/README.md

 * `Name` of the person to give a gift
 * `Inclusions` or the forced pairings to be made
 * `Exclusions` a list of people that this person cannot give a gift to

+The column headings are optional.
+If you do include them, make sure the first one is called `name` or `names` the others can be what you want.
 The `Exclusions` list
-is just a list of names in the cell with comma separation (so `Kirk, Spock, Picard`).
+is just a list of names in the cell with comma-space separation (so `Kirk, Spock, Picard`).
 All names need to be unique.

 After cloning the repo, change into the repo directory with the `cd` command; you can run the picker without doing this, but the filepaths to type in will be more cumbersome.
 Likewise either move your sheet file into this directory or copy its whole path to use.
 The program can be run with